Democratic Republic of Afghanistan

 Najibullah pursued a policy known as National Reconciliation: a new constitution was introduced in 1987 and democratic elections were held in 1988, though they were boycotted by the mujahideen.
 After almost a decade of warfare, the Soviet Union withdrew from Afghanistan in February 1989, but continued to back the PDPA, which was facing mounting resistance from the opposition.
 By 1990, another constitution was introduced, stating that Afghanistan's true nature was that of an Islamic republic and transforming the PDPA into the Watan Party.
 On the military front, the government still proved to be capable of performing in open combat, as demonstrated in the Battle of Jalalabad.
-However, with growing internal difficulties, such as the 1990 Khalqist coup d'état attempt, and the dissolution of the Soviet Union in December 1991, the Najibullah government was unable to sustain itself and ultimately lost the First Afghan Civil War in April 1992, which, in turn, triggered the Second Afghan Civil War.
+However, with growing internal difficulties, such as the 1990 Khalqist coup attempt, and the dissolution of the Soviet Union in December 1991, the Najibullah government was unable to sustain itself and ultimately lost the First Afghan Civil War in April 1992, which, in turn, triggered the Second Afghan Civil War.
 Afghanistan eventually transitioned to an Islamic Republic which remained from 2004 to 2021.